What jobs are available at the Aquarium?

 Volunteering at the Aquarium requires a one-year commitment and the equivalent of four hours of work per week.
 Volunteers must be at least 18 years old and high school graduates.
 Volunteers not only learn a lot, they have a lot of fun.
 Learn More

-To become a marine mammal trainer, we recommend you get a degree in biology, psychology, or zoology.
-Additionally, most of our trainers got involved first through internships or volunteer programs, either at the National Aquarium or at other facilities.
+To become a marine mammal specialist, we recommend you get a degree in biology, psychology, or zoology.
+Additionally, most of our specialists got involved first through internships or volunteer programs, either at the National Aquarium or at other facilities.
 You will also need SCUBA certification!
 Learn more about dolphin training.

 How and when did the National Aquarium get its start?

 Originally established in 1873 in Wood’s Hole, Massachusetts, National Aquarium, Washington, DC, was considered the nation’s first public aquarium.
 In 1878, the National Aquarium moved to the site of the Washington Monument, and in 1932, the Aquarium was incorporated into the lower level of the Commerce Building.
 On September 30, 2013, National Aquarium, Washington, DC, closed its doors to the public, due to necessary renovations in the Department of Commerce.

 In Baltimore during the 1970s, then-Baltimore Mayor William Donald Schaefer conceived and championed the idea of an aquarium as a vital component of Baltimore's overall Inner Harbor redevelopment scheme.
 In 1976, Baltimore City residents supported the National Aquarium, Baltimore, by voting for it on a bond referendum.
 Groundbreaking for the facility took place on August 8, 1978.
 In 1979, the new aquarium was recognized by the United States Congress, which granted the facility "national" status.
 The National Aquarium, Baltimore, opened to the public on August 8, 1981.

 For more information about the history of the National Aquarium, please visit here.